 Finally, as I mentioned above, you are able to sort and organize your recipes in any way you want.
 If you want to sort by food or by meal, the choice is up to you.
 It allows you the ability to customize your organization style and your recipes to whatever works for you.
 I would love to hear what ended up working for you.
 I’m sure none of ours would be exactly the same!

 Now that your recipes are organized and you are able to see the recipes you want to cook, I hope you will find it easier to plan and make meals.
-It always amazes me at how being organized can help in so many other areas of life!
+It always amazes me how being organized can help in so many other areas of life!
+If you are looking for other ways to organize your kitchen, check out some of my kitchen organizing ideas.

 I would love to hear your thoughts on this recipe organizer and if it worked for you.
 If you have any questions, please let them in the comment section below and I would be happy to answer them!